Sparse GPU Kernels for Deep Learning: Introduction

 In this work, we develop an approach for computing SpMM and SDDMM on GPUs which is targeted specifically at deep learning applications.
 Our approach operates directly on the standard compressed sparse row (CSR) format and does not enforce any structure on the topology of nonzero values. \textbf{We make the following specific contributions:} \begin{itemize} \item We conduct a large-scale study of sparse matrices found in deep learning and identify favorable properties that can be exploited to accelerate sparse computation. \item We introduce a \textit{1-dimensional tiling} scheme for decomposing the computation across processing elements that facilitates reuse of operands and lends itself to an extensible implementation. \item We develop two techniques, \textit{subwarp tiling} and \textit{reverse-offset memory alignment}, that enable the use of vector memory instructions on misaligned memory addresses in sparse data structures. \item We introduce \textit{row swizzle load balancing}, an approach for load balancing computation between processing elements that is decoupled from the parallelization scheme. \end{itemize}

 On a large dataset of sparse matrices taken from state-of-the-art deep neural networks, we demonstrate geometric mean speedups of 3.58$\times$ and \rev{2.19$\times$} over Nvidia cuSPARSE for SpMM and SDDMM respectively on Nvidia V100 GPUs.
 On the top performing problems, our kernels reach 27\% of single-precision peak.
 Using our kernels, we demonstrate sparse Transformer and MobileNet models that achieve \rev{1.2--2.1$\times$} end-to-end speedups and 12.8$\times$ reductions in memory usage while matching the accuracy of their dense counterparts.
+Our code is open-source and available at \url{https://github.com/google-research/sputnik}